larsonmpdx/fruitfacts/harvest-chart-server/README.md

 * all of an individual's data should be able to be imported/exported in a simple text format

 # rust hints
+* copy the .env.example file and fill in secrets as needed
 * `cargo build`
 * `cargo run`
 * `cargo test` and `cargo test -- --include-ignored` (include long tests)